Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Sufficiently Advanced Bamboo Technology: They prefer tribal weapons with ultra-tech refinements; the Dora Milaje use vibranium-enhanced spears that can pierce any mundane armor and send opponents flying when smacked with the blunt end, the Border Tribe uses similar vibranium-enhanced sickles and cloaks that project Deflector Shields.

-- Tomorrowland: Due to a mix between their isolationist ideologies and their near-unlimited supply of vibranium, one of Earth's most versatile and valuable elements, Wakanda is the most technologically advanced nation on Earth with a higher standard living than most first-world nations.
+- Tomorrowland: Due to a mix between their isolationist ideologies and their near-unlimited supply of vibranium, one of Earth's most versatile and valuable elements, Wakanda is the most technologically advanced nation on Earth with a higher standard of living than most first-world nations.

 Wakandan Royal Family / Golden Tribe